Judith Potter: Career

-Potter went on to become a senior partner at law firm, Kensington Swan.
+Potter became a senior partner at law firm, Kensington Swan.
 She is the former President of the Auckland District Law Society and was the first woman president of the New Zealand Law Society, holding the position from 1991 to 1994.

 On 20 March 1997 Potter was appointed as a judge of the High Court of New Zealand Potter has presided over several high-profile cases in her 15 years on the bench.
-One such case which prompted a mild rebuke from the United Nations Human Rights Committee was the criminal conviction of twelve-year-old Emelysifa Jessop for aggravated robbery.
+One such case which prompted a rebuke from the United Nations Human Rights Committee was the criminal conviction of twelve-year-old Emelysifa Jessop for aggravated robbery.
 In 1998, Potter convicted and sentenced the girl to 4 years.
 When this conviction was overturned on grounds the judge had convicted Miss Jessop despite her not entering a plea, Potter presided over the retrial and sentenced the girl to 4 years and eight months.

 Her previous roles include director of the Electricity Corporation, a director of the New Zealand Guardian Trust Company, chairwoman of the Broadcasting Standards Authority and a member of the Securities Commission.

 In 2000 Potter issued an influential ruling balancing the rights of those alleging harassment and the rights of freedom of expression in Beadle v Allen.
 In 2007 Potter jailed website editor Vince Siemer for his continual breaches of a High Court injunction.
 Potter has been criticised in the media for sentences which were considered excessively lenient.

 On 31 December 2012 Potter retired from the bench in New Zealand and accepted an appointment to the High Court of the Cook Islands.
 Potter was the second woman to become a judge in the Cook Islands following Christine Grice.